on orders $100+ Free Shipping on orders $100+

 TIP: It’s important that you DO NOT use a brush on this type of wig as it can make it frizzy and remove the curl/texture.

 Hand-applied Faux-Hair – this a very delicate type of hair is gently applied to baby collectible dolls and glued in place.
 It is not meant to be combed.
 It gives a very realistic infant hair look.
+It can be patted in place with a clean slightly damp cloth and gently style with your fingers - much like a real infant.

 Hand-painted – Achieves the real newborn look!
 This hair is done by hand by and artesian, while the artists strive to paint them the same, no two are alike.